mathieu-benoit/RedHatOpenShiftAndMicrosoftAzureWorkshop/README.md

   GO
   ```

-## VI - Deploy the Docker container hosting the "Web Dashboard Application" that will connect to the SQL Server 2017 deployed natively on RHEL.
+## 6 - Deploy the Docker container hosting the "Web Dashboard Application" that will connect to the SQL Server 2017 deployed natively on RHEL.

   ```
   sudo docker run \